mrc-ide/threemc/README.md

   functions in this package), a before vs after profiling would be useful, using e.g. `profvis`,
-- Follow the [tidverse styleguide](https://style.tidyverse.org) as much as possible, but at least have your commits pass the call to `lintr` in from `goodpractice`,
+- Follow the [tidverse styleguide](https://style.tidyverse.org) as much as possible, but at least have your commits pass the call to `lintr` from `goodpractice`,
 - Ensure that git commits and R comments are in the imperative case (see [here](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) for tpopes rational behind this),